e-zk/site/posts/winsandbox.md

 It maps the local `C:\Sandbox\Installers` directory (where I store `ZoomInstaller.exe`) to `C:\Installers` in the VM itself.
 Enables audio (mic) and video (webcam) passthrough.
 I allocate 12Gb to the VM - should be more than enough on my laptop with 16Gb of RAM.
 It then runs the Zoom installer on startup.

+The verdict?
+It works fairly well.
+Recently however webcam passthrough has stopped working, possibly due to a driver issue.
+(Installing drivers requires the machine to reboot - but you can't reboot a sandbox without deleting everything).

-I make use of a couple of these `.wsb` files for different programs I'd rather install on an ephemeral virtual machine.
+I make use of a couple of these `.wsb` files for different programs I'd rather install on an ephemeral virtual machine than my main OS.

 [^wsb]: https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-configure-using-wsb-file